Q: Does my project need a Project Proposal to start?

 Q: I have many related projects, should I include them all within one PSS or complete a PSS for each subordinate project?

-A: The Project Services Work Group discourages creating a 'Master Project containing many subordinate projects'.
-Instead, multiple individual projects should be created, using the Dependency field to refer to the other related projects.
+A: Creating a 'Master Project containing many subordinate projects' is discouraged.
+Instead, multiple individual projects should be created, using the link functionality in Jira to refer to the other related projects.

 Q: The scope or objective of my project changed.
 Do I need to create a new PSS?

-However, if the change in scope or objectives is major, the Project Facilitator should submit a new Project Scope Statement, as many of the original information won’t accurately reflect what is being done anymore.
+However, if the change in scope or objectives are major, the Project Facilitator should submit a new Jira Project Scope Statement, as much of the original information won’t accurately reflect what is being done anymore.

 Q: What defines a ‘major’ or ‘significant’ change in scope?